alyshukry/numerica/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your pull request!

-Please provide a description of your changes.
+Please include a brief description of your changes.
-Make sure tests pass and code is linted before submitting.
+Before submitting:
+- Ensure all tests pass.
+- Lint your code.
+- Ensure you are targetting the intended branch.
 -->